 Before entering academia, I worked in a variety of grassroots roles—as a community organiser, a trade union organiser and a participatory action researcher—in both the United States and in Britain.
 I joined the Department of Sociology at the University of Warwick in February 2017 as Professor of Sociology.
 Previously, I was Senior Lecturer at the University of Edinburgh.

-As a political sociologist, I have research interests in two areas: investigating racial, ethnic and gender social and economic inequalities in Europe and the United States and exploring women of colour’s grassroots organising and activism for social citizenship and social justice.
+As a political sociologist, I have research interests in two areas: 1. racial, ethnic and gender social and economic inequalities in Europe and the United States and 2. women of colour’s grassroots organising and activism for social citizenship and social justice.

 The Politics of Catastrophe